HIDDEN TREASURE OF PERSIA

 Isfahan, the Safavid capital, and the destination of many travelers from the 16th century, with hidden treasures of tiles and colorful bricks,Isfahan is our third destination for this trip.
 In this big city, we will see the Naqsh-e Jahan Square, which is consist of several buildings, including the Imam mosque, Sheikh Lotfollah Mosque, Ali- Qapu palace, and Qaysirya Market Hall.
 We will also visit the ChehelSotoun palace, next we will go to the Vank, the Armenian cathedral.

-After seeing all this beauty, Iran still has a lot of treasures to see.
-"Iranian House" is one of the unique specimens that can be found in Kashan.
+After seeing all this beauty, many treasures still remain to be explored.
+"Iranian House" is one of the unique buildings that can be found in Kashan.
 There is also a beautiful and magnificent example of the Persian Garden, the Finn Garden.

 Visiting the National Museum of Iran in Tehran is a pleasing endeavor for this grand excursion, a summary of Iran's history can be seen there.
-Also, the visit of the Saadabad Palace, Palace of Pahlavi Kings, the last kingdom of Iran, will be our final destination.
+Also, visiting the Saadabad Palace, the resident of Pahlavi Kings, the last Iranian royal dynasty, will be our final destination.

 Arrival at Shiraz SYZ airport in the early morning, meet and transfer to hotel for check in and rest.
 After breakfast, embark on an exciting city tour of Shiraz, the city of roses, poets and nightingales.
 We will visit the beautiful Nasir-al-Molk Mosque; every morning, this stunning mosque is illuminated with all the colors of the rainbow through its glasses.
 Then we will visit the Karim Khan Fortress and the Vakil Complex which comprises the Vakil Mosque, the Traditional Bazaar and Bath.
 After lunch, we have the opportunity to visit the Hafezieh and Sa’dieh, the tombs of two famous Iranian poets, the Eram Garden, the Narenjestan-e-Qavam mansion which literally means the Qavam's Orange Garden, and is one of the historical buildings of Shiraz belonged to the Qajar era.
 Overnight in Shiraz.